mnelson4/yet-another-related-posts-plugin/readme.txt

 = 4.0.1 =
 * Improvements to thumbnail handling
-	* Thumbnail size can be specified by adding `add_image_size( 'yarpp-thumbnail', $width, $height, true );` to your theme's `functions.php` file.
-In the future I may add some UI to the settings to also set this... feedback is requested on whether this is a good idea.
+	* See new FAQ entry for practical details
+	* Thumbnail size can be specified programmatically (see FAQ)
-	* YARPP now registers its thumbnail size properly.
-To have WordPress build thumbnails of the right size, use the [Regenerate Thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails/) plugin.
+	* YARPP now registers its thumbnail size properly as `yarpp-thumbnail`
 	* Fixed a typo and simplified an item in the dynamic `styles-thumbnails.php` styles
-	* Thumbnails of appropriate size can be generated on the fly, if they do not already exist, by calling `yarpp_set_option('generate_thumbnails', true);`.
-This is turned off by default and hidden for due to performance concerns.
+	* Code to generate thumbnails of appropriate size on the fly has been added, but is turned off by default for performance reasons (see FAQ)
 * Bugfix: a class of `yarpp-related-` with a stray hyphen was sometimes being produced.
 Now fixed so it produces `yarpp-related`.
 * [Bugfix](http://wordpress.org/support/topic/bug-in-sql-function-in-yarpp_cache): `term_relationships` table was being joined when unnecessary
 * [Bugfix](http://wordpress.org/support/topic/no-option-to-add-widget-title-in-theme-using-hybrid-core-framework): widget options would not display if custom templates were not available